open-resources/physics_bank/content/public/010.Rotational Motion/Topic Outcome/Bottle Race/Bottle Race.md

   pl-customizations:
     weight: 1
     hide-letter-keys: true
+myst:
   substitutions:
     params:
       vars:
         title: Bottle Race
       part1:
         ans1:
           value: Both bottles will stop at the same height before rolling back down the ramp as they both have the same mass.
         ans2:
           value: Bottle 1 has more initial kinetic energy than bottle 2, so bottle 1 will stop higher up the ramp than bottle 2.
 Both bottles will roll back down the ramp after stopping.
         ans3:
           value: Bottle 2 has more initial kinetic energy than bottle 1, so bottle 2 will stop higher up the ramp than bottle 1.
 Both bottles will roll back down the ramp after stopping.
         ans4:
           value: Bottle 2 has more initial kinetic energy than bottle 1, so bottle 1 will stop higher up the ramp than bottle 2.
 Both bottles will roll back down the ramp after stopping.
         ans5:
           value: Bottle 1 has more initial kinetic energy than bottle 2, so bottle 2 will stop higher up the ramp than bottle 1.
 Both bottles will roll back down the ramp after stopping.
 ---
 # {{ params.vars.title }}
 Two identical cylindrical water bottles are 80% filled with water.
 Bottle 1 is placed in a freezer until the water turns to ice, while bottle 2 remains unfrozen.